-Students may design and develop a program of specialization courses in consultation with SPEA faculty advisors.
+Students may design and develop a program of specialization courses in consultation with a O'Neill faculty advisors.

-The required courses of the other school or department for the dual degrees.
-To determine the requirements for participating dual degree departments or schools, refer to the section of the University Graduate School Bulletin about the participating unit or visit the appropriate Web page.
+To determine the requirements for participating dual degree departments or schools, refer to the section of the University Graduate School Bulletin about the participating unit or visit the appropriate web page.

-SPEA participates with the following units in the M.P.A. program:
+O'Neill participates with the following units in the M.P.A. program: